github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ```
 Here is a simple footnote[^1].

+A footnote can also have multiple lines[^2].
+Finally, can you also use names as links, to fit your writing style more closely[^note].

 [^1]: My reference.
+[^2]: Every new line should be prefixed with 2 spaces.
+  This allows you to have a footnote with multiple lines.
+[^note]:
+    Named footnotes will still show with numbers instead of the text, but they allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.
 ```

 The footnote will render like this:

 ![Rendered footnote](/assets/images/site/rendered-footnote.png)

+{% tip %}

+The position of a footnote does not influence where it will be shown.
+This means that you can put a footnote right next to the refernce and it will still render at the bottom of the file.

+{% endtip %}
 {% endif %}

 ## Hiding content with comments